tszheichoi/awesome-sensor-logger/CROSSPLATFORM.md

 - Acceleration and gravity vector values from Apple Watch will be in meters per second squared (ms-2).
 - Acceleration and gravity vector values from AirPods will be in meters per second squared (ms-2).

+It is strongly recommended that you toggle **Standardise Units & Frames** on -- by default, it is off for backwards compatibility reasons.

 ## Other Differences
 There are other considerations between iOS and Android, depending on your application and analysis:
 - Sampling frequency;
 - Sensor accuracy and precision;
 - Platform-level data processing and fusion pipelines for calibrated or derived values, such as orientation.

-Toggling "Standardise Units & Frames" will not account for these potential differences.
+Toggling **Standardise Units & Frames**  will not account for these potential differences.

 ## Notice Anything Else
 If you notice any other differences between operating systems when using Sensor Logger, please reach out or raise an issue in this repository.